lars-t-hansen/moz-sandbox/swat/MANUAL.md

                F.3.1415e-2 is the f32 representing approximately Pi / 100.

    A SchemeCharLiteral is converted to its i32 representation.

+   A SchemeBooleanLiteral is converted to 1 for #t and 0 for #f.

    A SchemeIntegerLiteral on its own denotes an i32 if it is small enough, otherwise i64.